Scatterville, Arkansas

 Scatterville is a former unincorporated community in Clay County, Arkansas, United States, approximately 2 mi (3 km) northwest of Rector.
-All that is left of the community today is a cemetery.
+All that is left of the community today is the Scatterville Cemetery.
 The community occupied a strategic location along Crowley's Ridge and was often referred to in the reports of Union and Confederate forces vying for control of Northeast Arkansas during the American Civil War.

 History

 Scatterville was one of the first Clay County communities, defined by having five or six families settled in a five-mile (8 km) area.
 Scatterville received its name because: